JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 <kbd>![](./img/beauti_014.png)</kbd>

 Continue to the “**MCMC**” tab.
-Use 5,000,000 as the chain length, but change the names of the output files again: Click on the triangle to the left of “**tracelog**” and specify `div_date.log`.
+Use 5,000,000 as the chain length, but change the names of the output files: Click on the triangle to the left of “**tracelog**” and specify `div_date.log`.
 Then click on the black triangle to the left of “**treelog**”.
 Specify `div_date.trees` as the file name.
 Finally, save the XML file as `div_date.xml` and open it in BEAST 2 to run the MCMC search.
-This time the thread/CPU usage should be adjusted because multiple partitions are included.
+The thread/CPU usage should be adjusted because multiple partitions are included.
 For me the run-time was shortest using 3 threads (~3 min/Msample; 15 min total) and longer with more or fewer threads.

 This is a good moment to take a coffee break.
 However, if your analysis will need much more than 15 min, instead of waiting you may use the result files provided in this repository for the following steps.